 Harry B. Miller: [During filming] we were staying in this place called The Blue Key Hotel.
 William Hurt had a room there as well.
-I saw him in the hallway one day and started chatting to him… I was such a fan of William Hurt, I was so impressed that we got him.
+I saw him in the hallway one day and started chatting with him… I was such a fan of William Hurt, I was so impressed that we got him.
 And he asked me, ‘So what do you think of my performance?
 Do you think it’s a little slow?’

 And I said, ‘Well, honestly, yes.’
 He had taken this point of view that his character was so regal and so pondering that he took forever to deliver his dialogue.
 He would take these huge pauses.
 He can’t get mad at me now.
 I literally had to speed up the space between line deliveries and he didn’t notice.
 But it all worked out – he was terrific and he took my suggestion without killing me.

 Locations were scouted in Morocco, but it proved to be too complicated and expensive.
-Instead, the decision was made to shoot entirely on soundstages at Barrandov Studios in Prague, where they built huge sets and on which Oscar-winning cinematographer Vittorio Storaro (Apocalypse Now, Reds) used a unique technology called TransLights to recreate epic alien worlds like Arrakis.
+Instead, the decision was made to shoot entirely on soundstages at Barrandov Studios in Prague, where they built huge sets and on which Oscar-winning cinematographer Vittorio Storaro (Apocalypse Now, Reds) used a unique technology called Translights to recreate epic alien worlds like Arrakis.

 John Harrison: Everybody loved this material.
 Vittorio had an encounter with Dune in the early days when Jodorowsky was trying to do it and then Ridley Scott.
 Never came off, but when my assistant director, who was doing another film with him, mentioned to him that I was doing Dune, he dropped his fork over lunch and said ‘I want to meet John’.
 He almost pitched me.
 We went to Chateau Marmont, I was in his suite and he was like, ‘Now John, I think I can really do this great for you.’
 I was like, ‘Okay Vittorio!’

-Alec Newman: A TransLight is a huge, physical backdrop.
+Alec Newman: A Translight is a huge, physical backdrop.

 John Harrison: Vittorio said he was experimenting with this process that could really work.
 Vittorio and his son would find photos of the Gobi or the Sahara and he would merge them on the computer.
 And he would light them on the computer.
 He had total control over that.
 We did several other backdrops for the imperial palace.
-He would take imagery from old castles of Europe and the astronomical clock in the tower of Prague.
+He would take imagery from old castles [in] Europe and the astronomical clock in the tower of Prague.
 He would paste them together so they became something entirely new.
 He would send that imagery off to this company that would print that onto these massive backdrops.
 And they were huge – they were 300ft long by 100ft tall.